GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 ##### inputClass
 * Add class name to field.

-Because only certain options apply to certain fields this isn't an exhaustive list of available attributes, but they are the most common.
+Because only certain options apply to certain fields, this isn't an exhaustive list of available attributes, but they are the most common.
 For additional examples, [review the `/src/helper/Helper_Options_Fields.php` file](https://github.com/GravityPDF/gravity-pdf/blob/development/src/helper/Helper_Options_Fields.php).

 ### Custom Field Support